-As an exercise in exegesis in preparation for preaching, the student will exegete the Hebrew text of two passages.
-The exegesis must include independent inductive observations and must result in at least one exegetically and hermeneutically sound, relevant and practical idea for preaching, along with a brief statement of how this idea would be developed for preaching (e. g. with sub-points also derived from the text).
+As an exercise in exegesis in preparation for preaching, the student will exegete the Hebrew text of two pericopes.
+The exegesis must include independent inductive observations and must result in at least one exegetically and heremeneutically sound, relevant and practical idea for preaching, along with a brief statement of how this idea would be developed for preaching (e. g. with subpoints also derived from the text).

-5. Vocabulary Assignment
+6. Vocabulary Assignment

-Using George M. Landes, Bulding Your Biblical Hebrew Vocabulary: learning Words by Frequency and Cognate (2d ed.; Atlanta: Society of Biblical Literature, 2004), or some other vocabulary guide (a good alternative is by Miles van Pelt) memorize a block of vocabulary words, amount to be discussed with the Professor (e.g. verbs and nouns occurring over 50 times).
+Using George M. Landes, Bulding Your Biblical Hebrew Vocabulary: learning Words by Frequency and Cognate (Society of Biblical Literature, 2004), or some other vocabulary guide (a good alternative is by Miles van Pelt) memorize a block of vocabulary words, amount to be discussed with the Professor (e.g. verbs and nouns occurring over 50 times).